Lugen Family Office has embarked on its own journey to create legacy projects that will make a difference in the world.

 Lugen Family Office was involved in the creation of

-Enzo Calamo is an Ambassador, Past President and Board Member, of The International Association of Advisors in Philanthropy.
+Enzo Calamo is an Ambassador, Past President, and past Board Member of The International Association of Advisors in Philanthropy.

 The Ultimate Gift